EloiStree/GodotEveryDay/README.md

 - Check if Golden Eye 007 can run on Pi
 - Check if World of Warcraft Classic can run on Pi 5 (correctly)
 - Learn to hook Godot to buymeacoffee.com/apintio for fun

+## Hard one

+- Publish a Godot Eloi Laboratory on Steam
+- Publish a Godot Eloi Laboratory on Android Google Play store
+- Publish a Godot Eloi Laboratory on Oculus Lab Store